salbregh/codams-n.EXTgirls/README.md

 Based on these scores, we create a facility and a safety rating.
 The data this tool collects about rest stops is very valuable to truck drivers to plan a safe and efficient iternary.

+## The Web: Find the stops on the map
+Based on the results of the Rest Calculator, and results of user input on facilities and safety, resting points will be shown on the map.
+For every stop that has to be made, a few options are shown.
+The facility and safety rating is shown when a stop is clicked.
+This way, a driver can decide which stop suits their needs te best.
+45 minute stop?
+Look for high facility rating!
+11 hour stop?
+Make sure the spot has a high safety rating!

+### screenshot van map en informatie over rest stop